Dev-Sites/pixijs/v4/v4-Creating-Filters.md

 var filter = new PIXI.Filter('', fragSource, uniformsData );
 ```

-Change the value of `magic` after filter creation:
+But when you change the value of `magic` after creation, the structure is easier:

 ```
 filter.uniforms.magic = newValue;